hanjingo/doc/NOTE/CSAPP/chapter6.md

 Disks read and write data in sector-size blocks.
 The `access time` for a sector has three main components: `seek time, rotational latency, and transfer time`:

 - `Seek time`.
 To read the contents of some target sector, the arm first positions the head over the track that contains the target sector.
 The time required to move the arm is called the `seek time`.
-The seek time, $T_{seek}$, sepends on the previous position of the head and the speed that the arm moves across the surface.
+The seek time, $T_{seek}$, spends on the previous position of the head and the speed that the arm moves across the surface.
 The average seek time in modern drives, $T_{avg\ seek}$, measured by taking the mean of serveral thousand seeks to random sectors, is typically on the order of 3 to 9 ms. The maximum time for a single seek, $T_{max\ seek}$, can be as high as 20 ms.

 - `Rotational latency`.
 Once the head is in position over the track, the drive waits for the first bit of the target sector to pass under the head.
 The performance of this step depends on both the position of the surface when the head arrives at the target track and the rotational speed of the disk.
 In the worst case, the head just misses the target sector and waits for the disk to make a full rotation.
 Thus, the maximum rotational latency, in seconds, is given by
   $$